Przejdź do treści głównej

 Cloud infrastructure and deployment

-Next.js deploys anywhere Node.js runs.
-Vercel (creators of Next.js) offers the best experience, but you can deploy to any cloud platform.
-For CI/CD automation, check out our GitHub Actions vs Azure DevOps guide.
+Next.js runs anywhere Node.js runs.
+Vercel (the company behind Next.js) gives the smoothest deployment experience, but you can deploy to any cloud platform.
+For CI/CD setup, see my GitHub Actions vs Azure DevOps comparison.

 Vercel (Recommended)